 If you hold down Ctrl, then the operation will result in a COPY.

-If while carrying out the drag-and-drop operation, you hold down Ctrl+Shift or Alt, then the operation will create a link or shortcut in the destination folder.
+If while carrying out the drag-and-drop operation, you hold down Ctrl+Shift or Alt, then the operation will create a link or shortcut to the destination folder.

 If you drag a system file or object like say Control Panel, the operation will always result in creating a shortcut.
 Also, dragging to the Start Menu or any Toolbar will also always create a link or shortcut, for obvious reasons.